Microsoft Partner Program 2026: The Complete Getting Started Guide

 The fastest path to 70 points: max out Skilling (40 points through team certifications), then focus on Performance and Customer Success through proper attribution setup.
 Most partners score lowest on Skilling because they don't know which certifications actually count.

-Advanced Specializations — The Top Tier
+Book a Free Discovery Call →Advanced Specializations — The Top Tier

 Above Solutions Partner designations sit 32 Advanced Specializations — the highest level of partner qualification.
 These require a Solutions Partner designation as a prerequisite, plus either a third-party audit (Azure specializations) or customer references (non-Azure).